-Hemangiopericytoma is a rare, soft tissue tumor which has in extremely rare instances been known to develop within the breast.
+Hemangiopericytoma is a rare, soft tissue tumor and it is even more rare for it to develop within the breast.

 Pericytes or Rouget cells

-A pericyte or “Rouget” cell is a connective tissue cell that usually occurs around blood vessels.
-They are also sometimes called adventitial cells, or mural cells.
-Pericytes are relatively ‘immature’ or undifferentiated cells, that can also form into fibroblasts, smooth muscle cells, or macrophages.
-They are thought to be important in the proper regulation of blood flow at the capillary level, and they frequently express smooth muscle actin (SMA) and desmin proteins.
+Pericytes are relatively ‘immature’ or undifferentiated cells, that can also form into fibroblasts, smooth muscle cells or macrophages.
+Pericytes are important in the proper regulation of blood flow at the capillary level.
+Also pericytes frequently express smooth muscle actin (SMA) and desmin proteins.

 How is Breast Hemangiopericytoma discovered?